-In response to the coronavirus the Government announced for 2020/21 only a 100% discount scheme for properties occupied by providers on Ofsted's early years register which are wholly or mainly used for the provision of the early years foundation stage.
+In response to the coronavirus the Government announced for 2020/21 a 100% discount scheme for properties occupied by providers on Ofsted's early years register which are wholly or mainly used for the provision of the early years foundation stage.
+In the 3 March 2021 budget the Government announced the 100% discount scheme would be extended to apply in the first three months of 2021/22.
 View the nursery discount scheme for further details.

 The discount will be applied automatically where we have been able to identify entitlement.
 If you qualify for this discount but it is not shown on your bill please contact us.